RobinChappalley/minesweeper/README.md

 ## Requirements

-To run all the application, you will need:
+To run the application, you will need:

 * [PostgreSQL][postgresql] 13-17 and a database with the [uuid-ossp
   extension][postgresql-uuid-ossp]